sunhaopku/sunhaopku.github.io/_pages/about.md

 <a href="https://dl.acm.org/doi/pdf/10.1145/3511808.3557308"><strong>Paper</strong></a>

-**Employ a contrastive learning mechanism to learn the latent representations of trajectories and then calculate the dissimilarity between trajectories based on these representations.**
+**Employ a contrastive learning mechanism to learn the representations of trajectories, which are then used to calculate the dissimilarity between them.**

 </div>
 </div>